 Tear trough filler complications

-Visibility of the filler (Tyndall effect)
+Visibility filler (Tyndall effect)

 You can reduce the risk of complications after lip filler treatment by:

-Choose a qualified medical professional
+Choosing a qualified medical professional

 Search, compare and book a injectable or filler treatment